HiFlow: Training-free High-Resolution Image Generation with Flow-Aligned Guidance: Introduction

-As initial efforts, several methods~\cite{guo2024make,hoogeboom2023simple,liu2024linfusion,ren2024ultrapixel,teng2023relay,zheng2024any} suggest fine-tuning T2I models on higher-resolution samples to enhance the adaptability to large-scale images.
-However, this straightforward approach entails significant costs, primarily the burden of high-resolution image collection and the necessity for model-specific fine-tuning.
+The text-to-image (T2I) diffusion/flow models~\cite{rombach2022high,podell2023sdxl,pernias2023wurstchen, chen2024pixart,ding2021cogview,peebles2023scalable,pernias2023wurstchen,saharia2022photorealistic,li2024playground,si2023freeu,flux2024}, which allow for flexible content creation from textual prompts, have recently achieved a landmark advancement.
+Despite considerable improvements, existing T2I models are typically confined to a restricted resolution (e.g., $1024\times1024$) and experience notable quality decline and even structural breakdown when attempting to generate higher-resolution images, as illustrated in Fig.~\ref{fig:observation}.
+Such shortcoming limits the utility and diminishes their appeal to contemporary artistic and commercial applications, in which detail and precision are paramount.
+As initial efforts, several methods~\cite{guo2024make,hoogeboom2023simple,liu2024linfusion,ren2024ultrapixel,teng2023relay,zheng2024any,zhang2025diffusion,yu2025urae} suggest fine-tuning T2I models on higher-resolution samples to enhance the adaptability to large-scale images.
+Nevertheless, this straightforward approach entails significant costs, primarily the burden of high-resolution image collection and the necessity for model-specific fine-tuning.
 Therefore, recent studies have investigated training-free strategies~\cite{he2023scalecrafter,du2024demofusion,huang2024fouriscale,bar2023multidiffusion,jin2024training,zhang2023hidiffusion,lee2023syncdiffusion,kim2024diffusehigh, qiu2024freescale, du2024max,shi2024resmaster} to harness the inherent potential of pre-trained T2I models in high-resolution image synthesis.
-The majority of these methods ~\cite{he2023scalecrafter, huang2024fouriscale, zhang2023hidiffusion, qiu2024freescale,jin2024training} involve manipulating the internal features within models, exhibiting restricted transferability across architectures, such as applying methods tailored for U-Net architecture in DiT-based models.
-Some methods~\cite{du2024demofusion,kim2024diffusehigh,shi2024resmaster} suggest fusing the synthesized low-resolution images into the denoising target during high-resolution synthesizing for structure guidance.
-Despite their simplicity, these methods only utilize low-resolution sampling endpoints, and the potential of sampling trajectory is underexplored, producing suboptimal productions that lack in detail.
-Recently, I-Max~\cite{du2024max} introduces projected flow to guide the high-resolution generation of Rectified Flow Transformers.
-Nevertheless, it treats the upsampled low-resolution image as the endpoint of the ideal projected flow at each denoising timestep, imposing overly restrictive conditions on high-resolution generation that severely limit detail creation.
+However, the majority of these methods~\cite{he2023scalecrafter, huang2024fouriscale, zhang2023hidiffusion, qiu2024freescale,jin2024training} involve manipulating the internal features within models, exhibiting restricted transferability across architectures, such as applying methods tailored for U-Net architecture in DiT-based models.
+Another line of research~\cite {du2024demofusion,kim2024diffusehigh,shi2024resmaster,du2024max} suggests fusing the upsampled low-resolution images into the denoising target during high-resolution synthesis for structure guidance.
+Despite simplicity, these methods merely align high-resolution images predicted at different time steps with the upsampled low-resolution image from the final step as single guidance anchor, risking the introduction of artifacts due to distribution discrepancy, as shown in Fig.~\ref{fig:guidance} (b).
+Moreover, they primarily emphasize structural guidance, leaving the potential of detail-oriented cues underexplored, resulting in suboptimal detail fidelity in the outputs, as illustrated in Fig.~\ref{fig:guidance} (d).